SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **Soulsight**
 >
-> Any creature within 2 squares of the fangling can't be hidden from them
+> Any creature within 2 squares of the fangling can't be hidden from them.

 ###### Fiktin